Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Harvesting roots

-For the harvesting of raw materials from elecampane, environmentally friendly places are usually chosen, usually in autumn or spring (at the end of August or in September).
-Usually these are deciduous and pine forests, bushes, meadows, banks of streams, rivers and lakes, fields.
-It is strictly forbidden to collect stems, flowers, leaves, plant roots near processing and manufacturing enterprises, busy roads, railway tracks, landfills, livestock complexes, cattle burial grounds, cemeteries, animal grazing areas.
+For the procurement of raw materials from elecampane, environmentally friendly places are usually chosen, usually in autumn or spring (late August or September).
+Usually these are deciduous and pine forests, thickets of bushes, meadows, banks of streams, rivers and lakes, fields.
+It is strictly prohibited to collect stems, flowers, leaves, and roots of plants near processing and manufacturing enterprises, busy roads, railroad tracks, landfills, livestock farms, burial grounds, cemeteries, and animal grazing areas.

-Plants for harvesting are usually the second year of life or more, during the period of the most complete ripening of the fruit.
-Plant materials are thoroughly cleaned of adhering soil, washed under running cold water, then freed from thin roots and from the aerial part.
-Be sure to extract soft, dead, blackened and pests-eaten roots from the total mass.
+Plants for harvesting are usually in the second year of life or more, during the period of the most complete ripening of the fruits.
+Plant materials are thoroughly cleaned of adhering soil, washed under running cold water, and then freed from thin roots and aerial parts.
+Be sure to remove soft, dead, blackened and pest-eaten roots from the total mass.

-For drying, elecampane grass is cut into small pieces and scattered in a thin layer in the shade.
-The drying place is different - an attic, a balcony, a canopy or a well-ventilated veranda.
-The dryer can be used at temperatures up to 50 °C. The degree of drying of the grass is determined in the following way: the leaves and flowers are easily ground between the fingers into powder, and the stems and roots, when they are deformed, break with a crunch and are either pale yellow or gray-brown at the break.
+To dry, elecampane grass is cut into small pieces and scattered in a thin layer in the shade.
+The drying location varies - attic, balcony, shed or well-ventilated veranda.
+The dryer can be used at temperatures up to 50 °C. The degree of dryness of the grass is determined in the following way: the leaves and flowers are easily ground between the fingers into powder, and the stems and roots, when deformed, break with a crunch and have either a pale yellow or gray-brown color at the break.

-For storage of elecampane, fabric bags are used, glass containers or paper bags are used.
-Contain in dry, dark, protected from the sun rooms.
+To store elecampane, fabric bags are used, glass containers or paper bags are used.
+Keep in dry, dark, protected from the sun rooms.

-Dried stems, leaves, flower baskets of a plant can retain their healing properties for two years, and roots - for three years.
+Dried stems, leaves, and flower baskets of the plant can retain their healing properties for two years, and roots for three years.

 Registration number and date: